Baird v. PulteGroup, Inc. — partial reversal of summary judgment for plaintiffs/appellants

 - Citation

 - Court of Appeal, Fourth Appellate District, Div.
-Three, No. G064160 (unpublished)
+One, No. D085988 (unpublished); from Riverside County Super.
+Ct.
+No. CVPS2201015 (Hon.
+Manuel Bustamante, Jr.)